pingcap/docs-cn/tiup/tiup-reference.md

 tiup [flags] <component> [args...]      # Runs a component
 ```

-You can use the `help` command to get the information of a specific command.
+You can use the `--help` command to get the information of a specific command.
 The summary of each command shows its parameters and their usage.
 Mandatory parameters are shown in angle brackets, and optional parameters are shown in square brackets.

 `<command>` represents the command name.
 For the list of supported commands, see the [Command list](#command-list) below. `<component>` represents the component name.
 For the list of supported components, see the [Component list](#component-list) below.